gekkekoe/esphome-ecodan-hp/odin/ODIN_MANUAL.md

 #### Enable Dynamic Cost Solver

-Toggle **Enable Dynamic Cost Solver** to activate ODIN-driven heating control.
+Toggle **Enable Dynamic Cost Solver** to activate ODIN-driven heating or cooling control.
 When enabled, Asgard fetches a new optimisation plan from ODIN every hour and uses it to control the heat pump relay.
 When disabled, normal thermostat control applies.

 ---

 ### 13.2 Running an Optimisation Manually

-The **Run Optimization** button triggers an immediate solve without waiting for the next scheduled hour.
-This is useful after changing settings or to verify the solver is working correctly.
+The **Run Optimization** button triggers an immediate solve to let you preview how setting changes affect the plan. *Note that this is a preview only and will be reset on next refresh.*

 **From hour** field (next to the button): by default, the solve starts from the current hour.
 You can override this to test what the solver would plan from a different starting hour (0–23).
 Leave it blank to use the current hour.

 ---

+### 13.3 Odin Settings

+This section houses extra parameters specific to how the ODIN solver behaves:

+* **DHW Threshold:** If the DHW temperature drops below `(Target - Drop) + Threshold`, ODIN will try to schedule DHW during an upcoming cheap or sunny hour.
+Setting this to 0 disables ODIN DHW scheduling.
+* **ODIN DHW Trigger:** The method used when ODIN schedules DHW. `Regular` temporarily bumps the DHW target by max drop + 1°C to trigger a normal heating cycle. `Forced` is faster but comes at the cost of higher consumption.

+---

-### 13.3 Physics Data — Sent to Solver
+### 13.4 Physics Data — Sent to Solver

 This section shows the values Asgard sends to ODIN with every solve request.
-These are derived automatically from your heat pump's real measured data over the past day.
-They represent your house's thermal behaviour.
+These are derived automatically from your heat pump's real measured data over the past day *(note: these are only automatically populated after a heating or cooling session has actually taken place)*.

 You can override any value manually and click **Apply Physics Data** to force specific values for testing.
 Asgard will use your overridden values until the next automatic daily update.